 Scot founded the Brief Narrative Practices Project as a means to provide specialized quality training to service providers working in time constrained therapeutic contexts.
 Alongside more than 18 years of direct practice he has been teaching ‘brief’ narrative and single session walk-in therapy for more than a decade locally and abroad.
 Scot offers the curriculum through a spirit of adventure and exploration, inviting participants to practice, stretch their skill set and transfer specific learning into everyday practice.
 Alongside this Scot has worked extensively in the Neighbouring Communities and Pen Pal Project; narrative practice informed relationship building initiatives between First Nations and their neighbours.
 Scot's most recent publications include Brief narrative practice at the walk-in clinic: The rise of the counterstory, and Quality Assurance at the Walk-in: Process, Outcome, and Learning (2014 and 2013, International Journal of Narrative Therapy and Community Work) and the co-editing of the book Masters of Narrative and Collaborative Therapies: The voices of Andersen, Anderson, and White (2011 Routledge Publishing).

-Dr. Rick Csiernik (he/him/his), Professor, School of Social Work, King's University College is a White settler currently living on Dish With One Spoon Treaty Territory.
-Rick has written 10 books, edited nine, contributed to over 200 peer reviewed publications, made over 250 public presentations and been part of research teams receiving $4.5 million in funding during his career.
-Rick, who has been a social worker for nearly four decades, has been recipient of both the King's University College and McMaster University Continuing Education Teacher of the Year awards as well as the Hugh Mellon Excellence in Research Award.
+Dr. Rick Csiernik (he/him/his), Professor, School of Social Work, King's University College is a white settler currently living on Dish With One Spoon Treaty Territory.
+Rick has written 10 books, edited nine, contributed to over 200 peer reviewed publications, made over 250 public presentations and been part of research teams receiving $4.6 million in funding during his career.
+Rick, who has been a social worker for nearly four decades, has been recipient of both the King's University College and McMaster University Continuing Education Teacher of the Year awards as well as the Hugh Mellon Excellence in Research Award, Ontario Volunteer Award, and Jeff Wilbee Award for leadership in the field of addiction.

 Lorral is a registered psychotherapist with the College of Registered Psychotherapists of Ontario.
-She has an MA in counselling psychology from Yorkville University and a postgraduate diploma in addictions treatment and prevention from Georgian College.
-Over her 20 year career, she has worked in the field of addiction and mental health in a variety of capacities including residential, hospital and outpatient set-tings providing both short-term and long-term therapy.
-Lorral has worked with diverse client popula-tions including those with concurrent disorders, mandated clients, women and children, cross-cultural populations, couples and family members.
+She has an MA in Counselling Psychology from Yorkville University and a postgraduate diploma in Addictions Treatment and Prevention from Georgian College.
+Over her 20+ year career, she has worked in the field of addiction and mental health in a variety of capacities including residential, hospital, and outpatient settings providing both short-term and long-term therapy.
+Lorral has worked with diverse client populations including those with concurrent disorders, mandated clients, women and children, cross-cultural populations, couples, and family members.
 She has also designed and delivered training workshops for healthcare professionals and has experience in the management of government initiative projects.
-Pres-ently, Lorral is living and working in the Cayman Islands providing therapy to individuals, couples and families.
-A career highlight for Lorral occurred in 2018 when she launched her online therapy practice healthecounselling.ca offering video, phone and chat therapy sessions to those aged 18 and over residing in Ontario.
+Presently, Lorral is living and working in the Cayman Islands providing therapy to individuals, couples, and families.
+A career highlight for Lorral occurred in 2018 when she launched her online private practice www.healthecounselling.ca offering video, phone, and chat therapy sessions to those aged 18 and over residing in Ontario.

 Abdelfettah joined Wilfrid Laurier University in 2015.
 He holds a PhD in social work from the Université de Montréal.
 His doctoral research focuses on child rearing practices and the transmission of cultural and religious values to children of Moroccan families in Quebec.
 Abdelfettah joined Ottawa University in 2010 as a part-time professor and Carleton University in 2011 as a term instructor.
 His teaching experience and interests include structural approach to social work in direct practice and international social work; social work practice with individuals, groups and families; social work with involuntarily-assisted individuals; social work with groups; and cultural diversity.